Feb

 Now maybe I am being a bit overly critical, but for some reason there is one thing that has always REALLY bugged me when it came to the appearance of the G2.
 It doesn’t take much to notice the strange rusty dirty looking gel that is behind the ink in the ink cartridge.
-On most pens, this is a clear gel substance, but for whatever reason, its this awful shade of dirty brown, which would be fine if it the pen didn’t have a clear plastic barrel that allowed you to see it so well.
-One other thing that I don’t like about the visual appearance of it is the clip, the round ball-like tip of the clip, and the big gold ugly tacky looking font of the text on the clip cheapen the look of the pen in my opinion.
+On most pens, this is a clear gel substance but for whatever reason, its this awful shade of dirty brown, which would be fine if it the pen didn’t have a clear plastic barrel that allowed you to see it so well.
+One other thing that I don’t like about the visual appearance of it is the clip.
+The round ball-like tip of the clip and the big gold ugly tacky font of the text on the clip cheapen the look of the pen in my opinion.
+Personally I believe that in order to be considered the best pen there should be some visual design consideration that comes into play as well.

-Luckily there are lots of pens out there to try, and although one of my favorites is the Uniball Signo DX, its not easily available other than at JetPens so I might just have to do a review/comparison of the Amazon list of Top Rollerball Pens.
+Luckily there are lots of options out there to try, and although in my mind, one of the best pen s available is the Uniball Signo DX, its not easily available other than at JetPens so I might just have to do a review/comparison of the Amazon list of Top Rollerball Pens.
 For now though, this office supply geek does no think the Pilot G2 is anywhere near being the best pen out there.

 I think it is a fair review of the G2 I have to confess when not using my trusty old Parker 51 I grab a G2 to scribble notes with and it can skip occaisonaly.